 Radon Levels Increase in the Winter

 As stated above, there are some causes for increased radon levels in the winter.
-Our area can have some long and brutal winters, so it is important that you know why it is important to test for radon in the winter months.
+Our area can have some long and brutal winters, so you must know why it is important to test for radon in the winter months.

 Snow and Ice Blockades